dragangolic/dragangolic/README.md

 - 👋 Hi, I’m Dragan Golic
 - 👀 I’m interested in Python programming language, Data Analytics, Python Development, Data Science
-- 🌱 I’m currently working on Data Science Projects and Game Development Projects to build up my GitHub profile
+- 🌱 I’m currently working on Data Science and Machine Learning Projects
-- 💞️ I’m looking to collaborate on any project connected with Python, Excel, Sql, Cognos, Looker or Tableau
+- 💞️ I’m looking to collaborate on any project connected with Python, SQl, MLFlow
 - 📫 How to reach me.
 Well it's easy -->    www.linkedin.com/in/dragan-golic-aa0817227      or    golicdragan0@gmail.com  <--

 <!---